Tyler Stephenson Preview, Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 28th in the league.
+- The pitching staff for the Cardinals has a collective 7.8 K/9, the third-worst in the league.

-- The Cardinals' 4.71 team ERA ranks 23rd across all MLB pitching staffs.
+- The Cardinals have a 4.70 team ERA that ranks 23rd across all league pitching staffs.

-- Cardinals pitchers combine to surrender the third-fewest home runs in baseball (151 total, 1.1 per game).
+- The Cardinals surrender the second-fewest home runs in baseball (151 total, 1.1 per game).

-- The lefty's most recent appearance was on Sunday against the Pittsburgh Pirates, when he went seven innings, surrendering three earned runs while allowing seven hits.
+- In his most recent time out on Tuesday, the righty threw 6 2/3 innings against the Atlanta Braves, giving up three earned runs while surrendering eight hits.

-- The 25-year-old has amassed an ERA of 3.91, with 10.4 strikeouts per nine innings, in 21 games this season.
-Opposing hitters have a .275 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.